simonmichael/hledger/hledger/Hledger/Cli/Commands/Run.md

 It's ok to use the `run` command recursively within a command script.

+Command aliases defined in a config file can also be used in command scripts.

 You may find some differences in behaviour between `run` command lines and normal hledger command lines.
 `run` is a little stricter;
 eg it requires full command names or official abbreviations (as seen in the commands list),